-Five times more girls than boys experienced sexual harm.
+Over twice as many girls than boys experienced sexual harm.

-7 These children had 25 sexual harm findings due to the fact that the harm was either caused by more than one person and/or some children experienced more than one distinct sexual harm incident.
+7 These children had 22 sexual harm findings due to the fact that the harm was either caused by more than one person and/or some children experienced more than one distinct sexual harm incident.